3-9: That Old Blue Sky

 If they'd spotted him sooner, the gang probably could have saved his life.
 Alas.
 At this point, there's nothing to do but get back to their training and work.

 Eventually, he runs out of patience, deciding he'd rather rejoin the rest of the gang and build up a book stockpile on their travels.
-He makes the run to Mongrel alone, potentially a really risky thing to do but he runs faster than the fogmen can and I watch him like a hawk the whole time.
+He makes the run to Mongrel alone, which sounds risky but with a faster running speed than the fogmen and an attentive player, there's not much that can actually go wrong.
 Cat rejoins the rest of the gang safely.

 With everyone back together again and Beep and Shryke up to 18 and 21 Strength respectively, it's time to leave Mongrel behind.
 The gang sells all the iron they'd mined up—a staggering 127 chunks of ore, 1143 kilos of iron—and hits the road.

 The trip out of Mongrel doesn't give the gang much trouble.
-They manage to escape the Fog Island's winding valleys without running into a single group of fogmen—a welcome stroke of luck for them made possible by someone else's misfortune likely just minutes earlier.
-A blood-curdling scream echoes from what must be a nearby deathyard—it sounds like the local fogmen are busy feasting on some poor bastard.
+They manage to escape the Fog Island's winding valleys without running into a single group of fogmen—a stroke of luck enabled by someone else's misfortune likely just minutes earlier.
+A blood-curdling scream echoes from what must be a nearby deathyard.
+It sounds like the local fogmen are busy feasting on some poor bastard.

 Fog Prince: *munch*